 - Space-based: pattern in which processing logic focuses on reaching the shards of databases stored on various servers.

-Identify the metrics to track scalability
+Identify the Metrics to Track Scalability

-Choose the necessary cloud computing type and APIs
+Choose the Necessary Cloud Computing Type and APIs

 - IaaS.
 This computing infrastructure offers cloud-based servers, networking, operating systems, and storage.
-You can buy it on-demand and as-needed instead of spending outright on the hardware.

 - PaaS.
 In this case, you get a developing platform for creating software (including framework and runtime environments).
 This is useful when you want to customize your product and plan on using APIs.

-Go with client-side sessions rather than server-side ones
+Go with Client-Side Sessions rather than Server-Side Ones

 Pushing the work to the clients means sending fewer requests to the servers.
 For example, instead of starting server-side sessions for authentications, you can use client cookies and JSON Web Token (JWT).

-The caching technique works perfectly when the task is to prevent bottlenecks during expensive or repetitive database queries, or page renders.
 Switching the processing logic from searching in the database to searching in the cache first will buy the capacity of the database as it won’t be involved in handling every data request.
 Plus, searching in cache takes less time, and speed is something all users like in software.

-Make the right choice of technologies
+Make the Right Choice of Technologies

 If you want to build a scalable product, you should go with the technologies that support scalability approaches from scratch.
 It includes choosing popular libraries, apt search algorithms, asynchronous codes that push non-critical tasks to the background, and so on.